-The Six Shifts Needed to Achieve the Learner Promise: Universal Pathways at Scale educational system that remains anchored in the model of general education leading to a college degree but only guarantees this pathway for one in five learners who sets out on it.
+The Six Shifts Needed to Achieve the Learner Promise: Universal Pathways at Scale

+Enacting systems change begins with seeing the conditions that are holding the status quo in place and imagining the conditions that would enable the future we want to see.
+Specifically, this means understanding the conditions that maintain the current state: a siloed and inequitable educational system that remains anchored in the model of general education leading to a college degree but only guarantees this pathway for one in five learners who sets out on it.
 It also means understanding the conditions that would enable the learner promise: a future reality in which states ensure that every learner will have access and support to pursue a certified pathway toward a meaningful, chosen career that will build social and economic capital over the course of their lives.